-The law office of George represents plaintiffs in the following legal areas of practice:
+The car accident attorney in Detroit represents plaintiffs in the following legal areas of practice:

 Personal Injury Litigation – When you are injured through the carelessness or recklessness of another, the law says that the responsible party owes you money as compensation for your bodily injuries, pain and suffering, lost wages, medical expenses, and other hardships.

 George is an experienced litigator who is not afraid to go to trial in any Washington court on your behalf.
 His cases have focused on serious injuries involving:

 - Vehicle Accidents – auto / car, boat, airplane

 - Construction Accidents

 Business Law – Administrative Law – If you have been denied benefits to which you are legally entitled or have been discriminated against, it’s time to take legal action.
 George has actively assisted his clients in obtaining justice with: